Hyurl/hyurl.github.io/sfn/docs/en-US/logger.md

 You may have seen the `logger` property in the [Service](./service) page, its backed by [sfn-logger](https://github.com/hyurl/sfn-logger) module actually.
-You may want to learn more complicated details about this module, but in **sfn**, it's not necessary, for most of the case, you would only need to call it from the `logger` property.
+You may want to learn more complicated details about this module, but in **SFN**, it's not necessary, for most of the case, you would only need to call it from the `logger` property.

 By default, logs are stored in `src/logs/` directory.